jarviscanada/jarvis_data_eng_BinsarHutapea/README.md

 # Binsar Hutapea .
 Jarvis Consulting

 I am very enthusiastic about venturing into the world of Software Development to seek the challenges of utilizing it in the industry to solve real-life problems.
 I have prior industry experience as an application developer, where I was deeply involved in developing, testing, and deploying multiple web-based applications for multiple corporations, where I used Java and Typescript within Spring and Angular frameworks for performing programming tasks, MySQL and Oracle for interacting with the databases, and Selenium for performing automated testing.
+I am adapting to an Agile framework, specifically Scrum methodology.
+I am also developing my skills in Cloud and DevOps.

 ## Skills